Emmanuel-Okafor/Chest_Xray_Diagnostics/README.md

 for classifying an x-ray image containing pneumonia or not.

 # New version of the diagnostic model (Implemented in Pytorch)

+The deep learning recognition model was build from modified ResNet-50 and the deployment was done on Gradio framework.

 An ipython file  (pneumonia_image_classification_and_diagonstic.ipynb) was used for training the ResNet-50 model (Implemented in Pytorch)
 * The file support training of deep learning model